 - Proof of identity (driving license, state identification card or military identification)

-Students should turn in their passport application to the Lafayette post office at 3450 State Road 26 E. The passport office hours are Monday through Friday 8:00 am to 4:15 pm.
-To locate other passport application acceptance facilities look at the US Department of State.
+Students should turn in their passport application to the Lafayette post office at 3450 State Road 26 E. To locate other passport application acceptance facilities look at the US Department of State.

 Once the passport arrives, a student should:

 - Sign their passport

 - Fill out the emergency contact information in pencil (not ink)

 - Leave copies of the picture and signature page with family members to put in a safe place